bluegreen-labs/geoloctools/README.md

 ### Converting Migrate Technology data to PAMLr formatting

-If you've cloned the R project you can open the project file and run the below code on the included demo data to generate an example activity and light logging plot (based upon the code in the PAMLr documentation).
+If you've installed the package you can also generate activity and light logging plot (based upon the code in the `PAMLr` documentation) by converting Migrate Technology light logger files to the `PAMLr` R package format for further processing.

 ```r
 library(geoloctools)